SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 Assertions and Preconditions
 ----------------------------

-An assertion or precondition is a runtime check that a Boolean condition definitely evaluates to ``true``.
+An :newTerm:`assertion` or :newTerm:`precondition` is a runtime check that a Boolean condition definitely evaluates to ``true``.
-You use assertions and a preconditions to make sure that an essential condition is satisfied before executing any further code.
+You use assertions and preconditions to make sure that an essential condition is satisfied before executing any further code.
-If the condition evaluates to ``true``, code execution continues as usual;
+If the condition evaluates to ``true``, code execution continues as usual.
+If the condition evaluates to ``false``, this means that the current state of the program is invalid;
-if the condition evaluates to ``false``, code execution ends, and your app is terminated.
+code execution ends, and your app is terminated.

 Assertions and preconditions